 We hope you choose an Indian Creek Bengal to decorate your life.

 Deposits are taken in good faith and are nonrefundable.
 Once a deposit is received you will be included on our waiting list to be assured of being offered the first possible available kitten as litters are born.
 Being placed on the waiting list allows you to receive updates on confirmed pregnancies, birth of litters, photos of new litters, and info when sex of the kittens are determined.
-As kittens reach approximately 8 weeks old, those with deposits are invited to select their purrfect pet, and an actual deposit agreement is signed.
+As kittens reach approximately 8 weeks old, those with deposits are invited to select their purrfect pet, and an actual selection agreement is signed.
 At this time a payment of $500 is required.
-Your deposits will be applied to the final cost of the kitten and is honored in the order that it is received.
-You are not obligated to take a kitten that you have not chosen and agreed to purchase.
-Those using paypal for their convenience are responsible for paypal fees.
-If for some reason a kitten is not selected and you wish to be removed from the waiting list, a refunded maybe issued only under extenuating circumstances to be determined only by Indian Creek Bengals, but paypal fees will not be reimbursed.
-Once a specific kitten is selected and an official deposit agreement is signed the deposit no longer will be considered for refund.
-By submitting a deposit, you accept the terms of this agreement.
+Your deposit and payment will be applied to the final cost of the kitten and will be honored in the order that it was received.

 Recommended Care Sheet